UF-CISE-Surflab/SurfLab.github.io-ExampleWasmFileConverter/readme.md

 *Note: To see more detailed process, see section Detailed Build Explanation*

-The applications is built in Windows.
+The application is built in Windows.

 The program is built using the included Makefile.
 The Makefile was tested using mingw32-make on Windows 10 in Powershell.
 The technical version of mingw32-make used was GNU Make 4.2.1.
 The files needed for the web application have already been built and are included.
 The commands in the makefile follow.
 They are accompanied by the commands used to run them while testing.